“We think that the tribe is like an eagle. One wing is male and the other is female. And only when the two wings are equal, the tribe is able to fly.”

 Closing gender gaps in science and research in Colombia becomes one of the most challenging tasks for the ProAves Foundation that arises from its missionary umbrella: the conservation of threatened species.

-Aware of the role that organized civil society must play in dismantling these barriers, ‘Women in Research and Science Scholarships’ was born, a program that promotes the equal participation of women when generating knowledge and with which the organization honors its inspirational influence and transformative power in society.
+Aware of the role that organized civil society must play in dismantling these barriers, ‘Women in Research and Science Scholarships’ was born, a program that promotes gender equity and the equal participation of women when generating knowledge and with which the organization honors its inspirational influence and transformative power in society.

 “There is no evidence that, in the field of science, the distinction of roles due to gender status produces better results.
 Rather, it could benefit from a balance in the course of its processes, as usually happens in nature,” added the CEO of ProAves.